pysiss/pysiss/README.md

 Building and installing pyboreholes
 -----------------------------------

 `pyboreholes` has a few dependencies, most of which come from the numpy/scipy/matplotlib ecosystem.
-You will have to have [numpy][1] at a minimum, while you will need [scipy][2] and [cwavelets][3] to use the pyboreholes.analysis module, [matplotlib][4] for the plotting module, and [pywavelets][5] to have access to the SpectralDomain class.
+You will have to have [numpy][1] at a minimum, while you will need [scipy][2] and [cwavelets][3] to use the pyboreholes.analysis module, [matplotlib][4] for the plotting module, [owslib][12] for OWS calls in the NVCL importer, and [pywavelets][5] to have access to the SpectralDomain class.
 You can install all of these (with the exception of the cwavelets library, see below) in a single line with the following command:

-    pip install numpy scipy matplotlib pywavelets
+    pip install numpy scipy matplotlib pywavelets owslib

 If your system complains that it can't find pip, then try easy_install install ... instead.